Using workflows

 - To end the workflow, select Save and close.

-Some workflows involve several staff or departments, to whom it is transferred for further processing.
+Some workflows involve several staff or departments, to whom it is transferred for further processing. - When your step is finished, click on Next.
+Next.

 - The next step will open.
-If another user has been entered in the template as responsible for the execution of that step, select
+If another user has been entered in the template as responsible for the execution of that step, select Save and close.
+Save and close.

 - The transferred workflow will then appear in the newly responsible user's list of notifications.

-In individual cases, it may make sense to cancel incomplete workflows because they have become irrelevant.
+In individual cases, it may make sense to cancel incomplete workflows because they have become irrelevant. - Open the workflow and click on Cancel workflow in the top right-hand corner of the input window.
+Cancel workflow in the top right-hand corner of the input window.

 - Confirm the security prompt.